andhyalv/AndhyAlv.github.io/Healthcare.md

 ![IMG](images/hospital.jpg "banner")

 ### Introduction
 There are countless relationships to be discovered from Healthcare data.
-The relationships found in this data is important in understanding the efficacy of procedures, medications and the fair treatment of all patients.
+The relationships found in these datasets are important in understanding the efficacy of procedures, medications and the fair treatment of all patients.
 In this project I aim to understand several of these relationships that can be found in Healthcare data, with the goal of learning what is done well and what could be improved.
 I will provide the SQL queries and images of the outputted table.
 Some queries will have comments to clarify what each aspect of the query does.

 ### What will you learn from the data of this specific Hospital
 a) In terms of the average number of lab procedures, all races are treated equally.